lewisccx/Team2/README.md

 Q: What platform is supported?

 ```
-A: Android API Level 19 and above and Windows
+A: Android APK Level 19 and above and Windows

 ```
 Q: How does a player start the game?